7 Things You Didn't Know About Black Cumin Seed Oil

 The ancient Latin term for black seeds was ‘panacea’ which means all healing or ‘cure all’.
 The Arabs used to call Nigella Sativa seeds ‘Habbat el Baraka’ which literally translates to ‘seeds of blessing’.

-Cleopatra, the ancient ruler of Egypt, wasknown for many things including her intellect, political advances and beauty.
-Cleopatra used black cumin oilin her beauty treatments.
-Nefertiti, another majestic Egyptian Queen, also used it for her tresses.
+Cleopatra, the ancient ruler of Egypt, was known for many things including her intellect, political advances and beauty.
+Cleopatra used black cumin oil in her beauty treatments.
+Nefertiti, another majestic Egyptian Queen, also used black seed oil for her hair.

 Old Biblical texts like the Book of Isiah from Hebrew Bible also describe the use of black seeds in detail.
 The Book of Isiah refers to Nigella Sativa seeds as ‘curative black cumin’.

-Sunnah foodsare basically food items that Prophet Muhammad (PBUH) loved and recommended for the rest of the Muslim Ummah (community).
+Black seed oil also has a special status in Islam.
+Sunnah foods are basically food items that Prophet Muhammad (PBUH) loved and recommended for the rest of the Muslim Ummah (community).
 Prophet Muhammad (PBUH) described black seeds as a universal cure.
 He said that the black seed was medicine for every disease except death.
 Hadith literature compiled in 8thand 9thcentury describes the medicinal benefits and uses of black seeds.

-Where Can I Find the Best Black Seed Oil in United Kingdom (UK)?
+Where Can I Find the Best Black Seed Oil in the UK?

 At Nature’s Blends, we believe in bringing you nature’s finest and that is why our cold-pressed oils are 100% natural and preservative-free.
-Our homemade black seed oil is extraction from assorted Nigella Sativa seeds sourced from Ethiopia where black cumin grows indigenously.
+Our homemade black seed oil is extraction from assorted Nigella Sativa seeds sourced from Ethiopia where black cumin grows indigenous.
 Our oils are fully organic and raw because they are not processed and free of additives.
-Visit now to find black seed oil products in UK.
+Visit now to find black seed products in UK